 A digital product is anything you can sell on your crochet blog that the customer will receive via download.

-Check out these digital products to sell on your crochet blog:
+Here are some digital products you can sell on your crochet blog:

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.